 Your mentor will assist you in avoiding mistakes you are likely to make as a freelancer.
 You’ll need the help of someone who can act as a guide and show you the ropes as you take your initial steps.

-With an amazing mentor at your side, you’ll notice that you’ll get even more confidence in your ability to flourish as a freelancer in Nigeria.
+With an amazing mentor on your side, you’ll notice that you’ll get even more confidence in your ability to flourish as a freelancer in Nigeria.

 However, finding a mentor who is eager to show you everything and is truly delighted with your growth is not simple.